josancamon19/meta-glasses-gemini/README.md

   contain credentials for your GCP project.
 - **Google OAuth Token**: Ensure you have a `credentials.json` file for OAuth to enable Google Calendar integrations.
   Follow the Google Calendar API documentation to obtain this token.
+- **Create a Meta App**: Create an app at [Meta for Developers](https://developers.facebook.com/) to obtain the WhatsApp API credentials, and setup the webhook to your URL.